pateketrueke/svql/README.md

 ### `<In {id} {class} {modal} {visible} {autofocus} on:submit on:cancel />`

-It is a `<form />` wrapper that handle various effects:
+This is a `<form />` wrapper that handle various effects:

 - Subscribes to the GraphQL connection status and block its content while loading...
-- When rendered as a modal-overlay it can be canceled with the `ESC` key or clicking outside
+- When rendered as a modal-overlay, it can be canceled with the `ESC` key or clicking outside
 - It can setup `autofocus` on the first input-element found inside the inner `<form />` wrapper (js only)

 > Before submitting HTML5 validation will run, if it's valid a `submit` event will be triggered.